 During the mid-2000s I started building N scale model railroad buildings, and found that they were pretty fun to make.
 Eventually, this led to my desire to start a car model, if only to see if I could still do it.

-Since then, I have been building sporadically.
-I seem to have lost a lot of my patience with age, but it does feel good to build now and then.
+I began to build sporadically.
+I seem to have lost a lot of my patience with age, but it felt good to build now and then.
 Better digital cameras mean now I can share better photos of my models as well.
 The internet also makes it a LOT easier to research correct details.

 Welcome to my site of various type scale models!
-To the left are links to each page of models, from American cars like the Corvette, foreign cars like Mercedes and Jaguar, to N scale model railroad buildings.
+To the left are links to each page of model types, from American cars like the Corvette, foreign cars like Mercedes and Jaguar, to N scale model railroad buildings.

 I have started a new section, WHAT'S IN THE BOX?
 I hope to show interested people just what comes inside certain kit boxes.
 This idea may or may not fly, time will tell so check back over time.